-Enabling • Following sign off of the full business case, roll out of the Dementia wellbeing connector service which will promote proactive care planning through HOLISTIC MDT consistent approach across the region, providing stable support wellbeing plan around the person - develop a regional holistic care plan template people to have health Dementia wellbeing connector to co-ordinate support throughout a person's journey Develop a pre and post diagnostic service (PPDS) standard operating procedure.
-This will set out expectations, processes and data recording requirements from the PPDS. reviews and Develop a consistent approach to medication monitoring, review and prescribing in primary care across the region to attend appointments All Wales Dementia Care Pathway of Standards (AWDCPS) PLWD will have a current face to face appointment where a physical health review will be delivered in partnership by primary and secondary care.
-Where there is justifiable reason for not providing a face to face appointment, a physical health review will be delivered by other approaches i.e. digital platforms, telephone consultation.
+Enabling people to have health reviews and to attend appointments Following sign off of the full business case, roll out of the Dementia wellbeing connector service which will promote proactive care planning through HOLISTIC MDT - consistent approach across the region, providing stable support wellbeing plan around the person - develop a regional holistic care plan template Dementia wellbeing connector to co-ordinate support throughout a person's journey Develop a pre and post diagnostic service (PPDS) standard operating procedure.
+This will set out expectations, processes and data recording requirements from the PPDS.
+Develop a consistent approach to medication monitoring, review and prescribing in primary care across the region All Wales Dementia Care Pathway of Standards (AWDCPS) PLWD will have a current face to face appointment where a physical health review will be delivered in partnership by primary and secondary care.
+Where there is justifiable reason for not providing a face to face appointment, a physical health review will be delivered in partnership by primary and secondary care.
+Where there is justifiable reason for not providing a face to face appointment, review will be delivered by other approaches i.e. digital platforms, telephone consultation.
 (AWDCPS 14) PLWD, their carers and families will have support and assistance to engage with appointments.
 This will avoid receiving multiple health and social care appointments that can overwhelm, confuse and isolate the person.
 Practical streamlining of operational processes will support the service to avoid duplication and maximise opportunities to exercise prudent principles to service delivery.
-(AWDCPS 18) System wide Support PLWD to live well; continue with implementing the Journey Through Dementia OT programme which includes implementing 'dementia-friendly design principles' within peoples own environments and any new building or service response Ensure employers assess for and implement reasonable adjustments to enable the PLWD to work • Regardless of diagnosis, Dementia wellbeing connector role to act as the co-ordinator for the PLWD reducing the likelihood of them or their carer having to repeat their story or to be accountable for relaying information between services - capturing the essence of who the person was - explore using the patient knows best APP Review ALL initiatives currently funded by the Regional Integrated Fund, evidencing outcomes, align funding to implement strategic priorities, ensure any new way of working is fully resourced • Consider whether social workers from each county and 3rd sector colleagues could become part of the regional dementia wellbeing community team Review community activities available across the region for PLWD and support activities for carers.
-Address gaps, including activities for those with young onset dementia Maximise the use of technology, for professionals, PLWD and their carer e.g. connect carers to support via an APP on the hospital bed lpads Implement the remaining actions from the All Wales Dementia Action plan • • Identify an area in which to implement the All Wales Dementia Care pathway Standards in line with the 2 year programme of work outlined in the standards.
-(AWDCPS 1) All Wales Dementia Care Pathway of Standards (AWDCPS) Services at the points of contact will provide reasonable adjustments to care that is meeting the person's needs and personal preferences.
-(All Wales Dementia Care Pathway Standard 2) Person-centred reasonable adjustments will support the person to live well by maximising their independence and ability to participate in their communities.
-(All Wales Dementia Care Pathway Standard 2) People living with dementia and their carers will have a named contact (connector) to offer support, advice and signposting, throughout their journey from diagnosis to end of life.
-(AWDCPS 12) People living with dementia will have access, when needed, to relevant (and when accessing mental health services) dedicated services post diagnosis no matter their residence.
-This identifies with the care and team wrapped around the individual (AWDCPS 13) Organisations and care settings providing intensive dementia care (this includes mental health and learning disabilities inpatient settings) implement the dementia care mapping tool to evaluate and learn about person-centred enabling practice.
-Supporting clinical reasoning and decision making.
-Mental health DCM services will offer DCM support to acute care, prisons and care homes settings.
-(AWDCPS 16) Working in partnership, the region will deliver on the requirements of the agreed data items (measurement workbook) for reporting and assurance.
-(AWDCPS 20)
+(AWDCPS 18) System wide response Support PLWD to live well; continue with implementing the Journey Through Dementia OT programme which includes implementing 'dementia-friendly design principles' within peoples own environments and any new building or service Ensure employers assess for and implement reasonable adjustments to enable the PLWD to work Regardless of diagnosis, Dementia wellbeing connector role to act as the co-ordinator for the PLWD reducing the likelihood of them or their carer having to repeat their story or to be accountable for relaying information between services - capturing the essence of who the person was - explore using the patient knows best APP Review ALL initiatives currently funded by the Regional Integrated Fund, evidencing outcomes, align funding to implement strategic priorities, ensure any new way of working is fully resourced Consider whether social workers from each county and 3rd sector colleagues could become part of the regional dementia wellbeing community team Review community activities available across the region for PLWD and support activities for carers.
+Address gaps, including activities for those with young onset dementia Maximise the use of technology, for professionals, PLWD and their carer e.g. connect carers to support via an APP on the hospital bed lpads Implement the remaining actions from the All Wales Dementia Action plan Identify an area in which to implement the All Wales Dementia Care pathway Standards in line with the 2 year programme of work outlined in the standards.
+(AWDCPS 1) Services at the points of contact will provide reasonable adjustments to care that is meeting their person's needs and personal preferences.
+(All Wales Dementia Care Pathway Standard 2) Person-centred reasonable adjustments will provide reasonable adjustments will be independence and ability to participate in their communities.
+(All Wales Dementia Care Pathway Standard 2)&lt;